Skip to main content

 Construction versus renovation

 Renovations (major ones, anyway) are entirely different because rooms are emptied and the inhabitants are away.
 As discussed earlier, this constitutes a vacancy.
-Make sure you notify your insurance professional so they can adjust your coverage accordingly.
+Make sure you notify your insurance professional so they can adjust your vacant property insurance coverage accordingly.

 Who needs vacant home insurance?